Content Writing is a challenging task.

 Grammarly is the best spelling and grammar checker on the internet and helps you spot errors in your articles and also correct them.

 It helps you make your article readable to your audience.

-It checks your content for grammar error, spelling error and even punctuation mistakes and helps you create an error-free article.
+It checks your content for grammar errors, spelling errors, and even punctuation mistakes and helps you create an error-free article.

 When you create content, you need to lace them with catchy images so your article can be more presentable to your reader.

 Canva helps you create attractive images for your content.

 With Canva, you can create various types of images for your blog posts and social media channels.

 The tool is free to use and contains hundreds of free design templates, backgrounds, images and icons, and thousands more for a one-time fee of $1 each.

 With Canva, you will be able to create professional, high-quality images without spending too much on an expensive graphic designer.